zeebe-io/enhancements/ZEP008-hot-backup.md

     - update state.checkpointPosition=event.sourcePosition

 ###### Inter-partition communication
-- Any command that is sent from a StreamProcessor to another partition's StreamProcessor will contain `state.checkpointId` at the time the command was created by the sender.
-If the command has to be resent, it uses the same checkpointId used in the first attempt.
+- In any command that is sent from a StreamProcessor to another partition's StreamProcessor, `command.checkpointId` will be `state.checkpointId` at the time the command was created by the sender.
+If the command has to be resent, it uses the same `checkpointId` used in the first attempt.

 ##### Restore
-Restore from backup is a special process that should happen before any normal operations of a zeebe cluster is started.
+Restore from backup is a special process that should happen before any normal operations of a Zeebe cluster is started.
 On Restore from a backup X:
 - Delete all records with position >= checkpointPosition of backup X
 - Write a new command `restore X` at checkpointPosition